IllinoisLegalAidOnline/ilao-documentation/docs/source/cms_structured_content_sms_functions.rst

 * array of citations; this is the uuid of the citations paragraph objects.
 * array of uuids of legal questions attached to the problem
 * array of uuids of of the introduction paragraph object
-* array of uuids for attached solutions
+* array of uuids of attached solutions.
 * array of uuids of related resources